ylkuo/bmm-tensorflow-tutorial/README.md

 This tutorial walks you through the basic symbolic operations in Tensorflow and a simple convolutional neural networks on MNIST dataset.

+Some examples and snippets are courtesy of MIT 6.819/6.869 computer vision class.

 ## Installation

 Before you start, please install TensorFlow and Jupyter Notebook: